ESME String Camp 2022

 Attention all string and piano students!

 We’re excited to announce the return of the ESME String Camp this summer of 2022, scheduled June 27th through July 2nd and held at the Aquinas College Art and Music Center in Grand Rapids, Michigan!
-Registration is now open!
+Registration is open!
+Limited spots are available!

 The ESME String Camp offers accessible and interactive programs designed by a diverse, world class faculty which includes musicians of the Detroit Symphony Orchestra and special guest faculty from the Philadelphia Orchestra and the Grand Rapids Ballet.
 Students will participate in private lessons, chamber music and orchestra coachings, masterclasses and concerts.
 Our programs include interactive workshops and classes on ensemble playing, music theory, basics of composition, rhythmic interplay, interactive improvisation, music entrepreneurship, sight-reading, conducting, score study, introductions to video editing software, recording and sound engineering, body awareness, taking auditions, applying for colleges, warm-up exercises derived from classical and contemporary ballet for freeing muscle tension, improving physical endurance, posture, bodyweight distribution, exploring the interconnectivity of expression between music and dance and more!